adamdjbrett/stakedplains-new/_converted/2007-04-08-hiding-the-past-means-cheating-the-public.md

   "#"
 ---

-The final shot in Stephen Spielberg's <i>Raiders of the Lost Ark</i> reveals the <i>real</i> raiders to be anyone who imprisons our past - by bureaucracy, power or wealth - and keeps it out of public sight and memory.
+The final shot in Stephen Spielberg's _Raiders of the Lost Ark_ reveals the _real_ raiders to be anyone who imprisons our past - by bureaucracy, power or wealth - and keeps it out of public sight and memory.